SergAbys/Grenadine/README.md

 ## Installation

 To install just add the "MaxMSP" folder in your filepath.
-For now those externals are for macintosh only.
+For now, those externals are for macintosh only.

+## Contributing

+The Cecill-C licence is LGPL-like.
+Contributions are welcomed, feedbacks appreciated.

 ## Features